-This course offers a study on emerging issues pertinent to accounting, auditing and management.
-It introduces concepts including an introduction to the corporate governance mechanism, focusing on accounting issues of corporate governance.
-Topics include IFRS convergence with US GAAP, Governments/NPOs, NGOs and taxation.
+This course offers a study on emerging issues pertinent to accounting, auditing, and management.
+It introduces concepts including IFRS convergence with U.S. GAAP, forensic accounting and fraud schemes, business ethics, and insight into developing nonfinancial measures for financial statement presentation.